ZAM1997/House-Sale-Price-Penalized-Regression-XGBRegressor/README.md

 ### Intended Use
 * **Primary intended uses:** This model is to predict the Boston Housing Prices
 * **Primary intended users:** This model can be used by students, professors
-* **Model Applications:** This model can be used to conduct Elastic Net regression analysis on any similar data with high number of predictors
+* **Model Applications:** This model can be used to conduct Elastic Net regression analysis on any similar data with a high number of predictors

 ### Training Data
 * **Source of training and test data:** https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data